ProjectiveGroupUK/tips-sf-native-app-docs/docs/demo_video_tips_v1.md

 ## TiPS UI video

-Here is a short demostration video of TiPS UI that will be included in version 1.0.1 or TiPS Native App
+Here is a short demostration video of TiPS UI that is also included with TiPS Native App

 ![type:video](./videos/tips_ui_with_audio.mp4)